NWChemEx/TensorWrapper/docs/source/developer/design/overview.rst

 Tensors are the "DSL of physics" because nearly every law of physics is succinctly summarized by a tensor equation.
-That said, naively creating arrays of floating-point values and then subjecting them to the mathematical operations implied by the equations often leaves much performance on the table.
+That said, naively creating arrays of floating-point values and then subjecting them to the mathematical operations implied by the equations often leaves much performance on the table (especially when those operations are performed on heterogeneous high performance computers).
-Nonetheless we argue that having a tensor-based DSL is important for physics-based codes because:
+Nonetheless we argue that having a tensor-based DSL is important for physics-based codes because it:

 - Facilitates translating theory to code.
 - Encapsulates mathematical optimizations.